nvim-telescope/telescope-fzf-native.nvim/README.md

 { 'nvim-telescope/telescope-fzf-native.nvim', build = 'make' }
 ```

-## Telescope Setup and Configuration:
+## Telescope Setup and Configuration

 ```lua
 -- You dont need to set any of these options.
 These are the default ones.
 Only